 Notes: 5 EUR, 10 EUR, 20 EUR, 50 EUR, 100 EUR, 200 EUR and 500 EUR

 Coins: 2 EUR, 1 EUR; and 50, 20, 10, 5, 2 and 1 cents

 Note that the Spanish separate large figures into thousands with a full stop rather than a comma.

 Banking in Spain

-Banking fees in Spain are notoriously high and a variety of charges might be encountered, including debit card transaction fees, correspondence fees (when the bank communicates with a customer) and transfer fees.
+Banking fees in Spain are notoriously steep and a variety of charges might be encountered, including debit card transaction fees, correspondence fees (when the bank communicates with a customer) and transfer fees.
 Most banks also charge a small sum for opening an account.